Welcome to today's edition of the Rush 24-7 podcast.

 In 2002, Mr. Obama turned up to help Blagojevich, a staunch ally of Mr. Jones, win the governor's mansion.

-Rom Emanuel, Mr. Obama's incoming White House Chief of Staff, told the New Yorker earlier this year that six years ago he and Mr. Obama participated in a small group that met weekly when Blagoevich was running for governor.
+Rah Emmanuel, Mr. Obama's incoming White House chief of staff, told the New Yorker earlier this year that six years ago, he and Mr. Obama participated in a small group that met weekly when Blagojevich was running for governor.

-Barack and I and these uh these two other participants.
+We basically laid out the general election, Barack and I and these two other participants.

 Nonetheless, Obama endorsed Blagojevich in 2006.